-Late papers will be accepted but will be subject to a late penalty of 1 per cent per weekday to a maximum of 5 days, after which they will not be accepted and a mark of 0

-Page 12 of 15 Last updated 28JUL2021 will be recorded.
+Late papers will be accepted but will be subject to a late penalty of 1 per cent per weekday to a maximum of 5 days, after which they will not be accepted and a mark of 0 will be recorded.
 In the interest of fairness to all students, there will be no exceptions to this unless you have arranged with me in advance for an extension.
 Papers submitted after deadlines (including excused late papers) will be marked, but comments will not be provided.